web-infra-dev/rspack/CONTRIBUTING.md

 ##### statsTestCase.test.ts

 Cases are used to test your stats, By Default we will use jest's snapshot to snapshot your stats, and we **highly** recommend to **avoid** snapshot except statsCase. you can use statsCase to test behaviors like code splitting | bundle splitting, which is hard to test by just running code.

+## Release

+### Prerequisite

+1. Making sure you have permission to access organization `@rspack` in npmjs.com
+2. `Zig` compiler, you could install it by running `brew install zig` on Macos, for other OS, please refer https://ziglang.org/learn/getting-started/#installing-zig
+3. Installing `Linux` target toolchain (for now, only two target Macos and linux are fairly enough), install `linux` target with command `rustup target add x86_64-unknown-linux-gnu`, if you are using Macos with arm architecture, you also need to run `rustup target add x86_64-apple-darwin`.

+### Step

+1. Making sure you have logged into npm
+2. Building packages `./x build cli:release`.
+3. `pnpm changeset`
+4. `pnpm bump` (for stable release) or `pnpm version:snapshot` (for snapshot release)
+5. `pnpm release`

 ### Useful Scripts